Starling Bank Limited

 Statement

-For the year ended 31 March 2023, Starling followed the Wates Corporate Governance Principles for Large Private Companies (Principles).
-Further detail on how Starling applies the Principles (and did so for the year ended 31 March 2023) is set out below.
+This was prepared pursuant to The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008.
+For the year ended 31 March 2024, Starling has applied the Wates Corporate Governance Principles for Large Private Companies (Principles) as an appropriate framework for its corporate governance practices.
+Further details on how Starling applies the Principles is set out below.

 Principle 1: Purpose and Leadership